-This Smoked Prime Rib is sure to be the star of any occasion and a fitting centerpiece to holiday meals!
-Check out all of my tips and walk-through instructions for perfectly smoking your boneless prime rib or standing rib roast!
+This smoked prime rib is sure to be the star of any occasion and a fitting centerpiece to holiday meals and Christmas gatherings!
+Everyone will be feeling extra joyful with a juicy hunk of smoked beef on the table.
+Check out all of my tips and walk-through instructions for perfectly smoking your boneless prime rib or standing rib roast this holiday!

 This amazing prime rib is the crowning glory of any table, and deservedly so!
 This rich, beefy cut is so well marbled that the fat just melts into your tasty beef making every bite mouth-watering and deliciously irresistible!